eregs/eregs.github.io/_pages/introduction.md

 There are a few different types of Federal Register Notices that can be part of a notice and comment process:

-### Advanced Notice of Proposed Rulemaking (ANPR)
+### Advance Notice of Proposed Rulemaking (ANPR)

 This doesn’t happen as often as the following notices.
-This usually happens before any change is made to a regulation.
 An ANPR is put out when an agency wants to check if an idea for future regulation change is something the public may want.
 It is meant to get early feedback from the public, and the issues in this notice may not move forward to the next notice depending on the public’s response.

 ### Notice of Proposed Rulemaking (NPR) or Proposed Rule

 This is the initial draft of a change to a regulation.
 The notice starts with a “Preamble” which can contain the reasons for the regulation change, some section-by-section analysis, a cost analysis, and other general explanations.
-The Preamble is followed by the changes to the regulation.
-This notice only shows the actual changed parts of the regulation, not the new full text of the regulation.
+The Preamble is followed by the proposed changes to the regulation.
+The notice does not contain the complete text of the new regulation, so readers need to find and compare the previous version of the regulation to make sense of the changes.

 ### Final Rule

 This is the final draft of a change to a regulation.
-This notice also starts with a Preamble and is followed by the changed parts of the regulation (not in context of the full text).
+This notice also starts with a Preamble, which addresses the comments received during the notice and comment period.
+This Preamble is followed by the changed parts of the regulation (not in context of the full text).

 ### Interim Final Rule